Unified-modal Salient Object Detection via Adaptive Prompt Learning: Introduction

 Recently, prompt learning has attracted great attention as it boosts the performance of many Natural Language Processing (NLP) downstream tasks~\cite{Francine21Power,Liu23NLP} by only fine-tuning prompts.
 Some computer vision research~\cite{jia2022vpt,lee2023Multimodal,zhu2023vipt} also show the great potential of prompt learning to be an alternative to full fine-tuning, which requires tuning a large number of parameters by training a model from scratch.
-The key of prompt learning is to learn task-specific cues for downstream inputs to exploit the general representation capabilities of the frozen pre-trained model.
-Inherently, single-modal and multi-modal SOD have different inputs but the same objective, implying the substantial overlap in prior knowledge regarding feature extraction and fusion.
-Therefore, it is natural to introduce prompt learning into SOD to efficiently utilize the prior knowledge of the pre-trained model and reduce the computational burden.
+The key of prompt learning is to exploit the common representation capabilities of a frozen pre-trained model and learn task-specific cues to adapt the pre-trained model to downstream tasks.
+Inherently, single-modal and multi-modal SOD have different inputs but the same objective, implying the substantial overlap in prior knowledge regarding feature extraction and saliency cue mining.
+In addition, both single-modal and multi-modal SOD have to deal with the RGB modality, and these modalities (i.e., RGB, depth, and thermal modalities) share some commonalities~\cite{fu2020JLDCF}, such as usually displaying object regions that are prominent to the surroundings.
+Therefore, it is natural to introduce prompt learning on top of a pre-trained RGB-based SOD model to efficiently exploit the common prior knowledge of single-modal and multi-modal SOD.